IncheonMakerB/capstone-design/README.md

 ![block4](https://user-images.githubusercontent.com/40620102/42128907-78c1740e-7ca5-11e8-9973-2a4bc4d90de5.JPG)
 <br><br>

 The following pictures are operational.
-However, please refer to the video clips because speakers and fans are hard to distinguish from the pictures. <br>
+However, please refer to the video clips because speakers and fans are hard to distinguish from the pictures. <br><br>
+1. Bluetooth connection<br>
 ![app_2ready](https://user-images.githubusercontent.com/40620102/42128915-a3b946fa-7ca5-11e8-9d81-288232cdefda.jpg)

 This is the Bluetooth connection process of the application.
 If you select the Bluetooth named HC-06 and connect it, it changes from Disconnected to Connected(green).<br><br>

+2. Input voice command<br>
 ![app_3dooropen](https://user-images.githubusercontent.com/40620102/42128916-a3f571fc-7ca5-11e8-8c53-928d811c8932.png)
 Press "이곳을 누르고 말하세요" and speak by voice.<br><br>

+3. Door<br>
 ![app_3dooropen](https://user-images.githubusercontent.com/40620102/42128917-a432ad92-7ca5-11e8-9d9d-bcb0b1aa93ce.jpg)

 Voice command: "문 열어줘" -> Operation: The door opens.<br><br>